Q.1. What is the age of a person who can contest the election for Lok Sabha in India?

 (iv) Elections should be conducted in a free and fair manner and people should have full freedom to vote for any candidate they like.

-125) Mention any two provisions which ensure the independency of the Election Commission.
+Q.30.
+Mention any two provisions which ensure the independence of the Election Commission.

 (i) Election Commission takes decisions of every aspect of conduct and control of elections from the announcement of elections to the declaration of results.